-apportion total staff hours across funded service types

-divide this figure by two to get weekly staff hours for the week preceding the end of the reporting period.
-Obligation Max occurs
+- use fortnightly rosters as a starting point - apportion total staff hours across funded service types - divide this figure by two to get weekly staff hours for the week preceding the end of the reporting period.

 A funded agency may receive funding from multiple sources, however for DS NMDS purposes, only those services provided using NDA funds should be recorded.
 Where a funded agency is unable to differentiate all data according to funding source (i.e. NDA or other), they are asked to provide full details (in this case, staff hours) regardless of funding source.